floss1138/dbDotCad/README.md

 **What is dbDotCad?**

 An experiment with MongoDB using CAD attributes as the data set.
-Initially using Ubuntu as the OS, Perl & JavaScript for scripting.
+Initially using Ubuntu as the OS, Perl & JavaScript.
-MongodB will be used to store CAD metadata and (drawing) file history/version tracking.
+MongoDB will be used to store CAD metadata and for drawing history/version tracking.
-Data needs to be manipulated in spread sheets using xlxs format.
+Data needs to be manipulated in spreadsheets using xlxs format.
-CAD attributes (metadata) will be use the DXF standard.
+CAD attributes (metadata) will use the DXF standard.
 For more on DXF search for 'DXF Reference' or read the [reference manual](http://images.autodesk.com/adsk/files/autocad_2012_pdf_dxf-reference_enu.pdf)
 Shared storage between the client (running CAD) and server (running mongodb) will use CIFS/SAMBA.
 Web service will use Apache.